William Gummow: Early legal career

 Gummow first practiced as a solicitor with law firm Allen Allen and Hemsley.
 He was admitted as a solicitor in 1966 and became a partner of the firm in 1969.
 He had a diverse practice, including banking law, trusts and revenue law, intellectual property litigation, commercial transactions and some constitutional law.

 Barristerial career

 After 10 years in practice as a solicitor, Gummow was called to the New South Wales Bar in 1976.
 At the bar, his practice included equity, commercial, tax and intellectual property matters.
 It also included large constitutional issues and in several cases he appeared as a junior to then Commonwealth Solicitor-General, Maurice Byers.
 Gummow was appointed a Queen's Counsel in 1986.

 Judicial career

 In 1986, Justice Gummow was appointed to the Federal Court of Australia.
 He was appointed to the High Court of Australia in April 1995.
 He retired from the High Court on 8 October 2012, upon reaching the constitutionally mandatory retirement age of 70.

 On 8 April 2013, he was appointed to the Court of Final Appeal of Hong Kong as a non-permanent judge from other common law jurisdictions.
+He remains in the position as of July 2025, along with other Australian judges Patrick Keane and James Allsop, after British judge Jonathan Sumption resigned, criticising the judiciary of Hong Kong after 14 prominent democratic activists were convicted for subversion.